AlassaneDialDiop/browns_data_science/docs/multitouch-attribution/index.md

 ## 📊 Problem
 Marketing team only see the **last touchpoint** before purchase, missing the complete customer journey.
 This leads to:
-- Undervaluing awareness channels (SEO, Social)
+- Undervaluing awareness channels (Google A, Social)
-- Overinvesting in bottom-funnel tactics
 - Missing synergies between channels

 ## 💡 Solution